info-telecom-strasbourg/site-web/README.md

 ```
 The last command starts the local server.
 Now everything is ready :D

-The development has to be done on the Dev branch of the git then merged to the master one designed for production with :
+The development has to be done on the Dev branch of the git then merged to the master one designed for production :
 ```sh
 git checkout dev
 ```